-- Strategic objectives of SCM - Concept of strategic fit, steps in achieving strategic fit - Collaborative Advantages, Framework for Strategic Alliances
+- 1. Understand strategic objectives of SCM - 2.
+Understand concept of strategic fit, steps in achieving strategic fit - 3.
+Understand collaborative Advantages, Framework for Strategic Alliances

 Pedagogy: The teaching-learning of the course would be organized through lectures, tutorials, assignments, projects/ presentations and quizzes with emphasis on case studies.
 Faculty members strive to make the classes interactive so that students can correlate the theories with practical example.